rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 **Uploading APK from a Web Server**

 One way to upload an APK to Android without adb is by hosting it from a web server.
 To do this, you must make sure to allow to trust "Unknown sources".
-Exactly how to do this varies, but normally it's something like this: Settings -> Security -> Check "Unknown Sources"
+The way to do this varies, but normally it's something like this: Settings -> Security -> Check "Unknown Sources"

-Once you have that changed, do:
+Once you have that changed, you'll need to:

 1. Generate the APK payload.
 2. Start a web server from the directory where the payload is: ```ruby -run -e httpd . -p 8181```